zjg540066169/SBMTrees/README.md

 - This package, as a derived work, is also licensed under the GNU General Public License version 2 (GPL-2) to comply with the licensing terms.

 For more details, please see the `LICENSE` file included in this repository.

-## Contact

-If you find there is any bug, please contact me: jungang.zou@gmail.com.